 Jerry is actively involved in the West Point community, serving on various boards and working with several service organizations.
-He was elected to the West Point City Council in 2011, a position he continues to hold, and served as Mayor pro tem in 2013.
+He was elected to the West Point City Council in 2011, a position he continues to hold, having served as Mayor pro tem in 2013, and again in 2023.

 Jerry served on the Operational Ministry Team (Board-of-Directors) for one of the largest Presbyteries in the United States from 2010-2013, and also served as an Evangelism Facilitator for that same Presbytery for nearly a decade.
 He currently serves on the MPT (Ministry Partnership Team) of the Presbytery of the South.
 Jerry also serves as the Chaplain for the Order of the Tartan of the Chattahoochee Valley (2017-present).